beave/sagan/doc/source/configuration.rst

 dynamic-load
 ------------

-The ``dynamic-load`` processor will detects new logs entering the Sagan engine and can either automatically load rules or send an alert about new logs being detected.
+The ``dynamic-load`` processor will detect new logs entering the Sagan engine and can either automatically load rules or send an alert about new logs being detected.
 The idea here is to have Sagan assist with the detection of network and hardware changes.
 This rule is tied to the ``dynamic.rules`` rule set.
 The ``dynamic.rules`` rule set has signatures used to detect